nocchi1/kaggle-leap-7th-place-solution/README.md

 ```

 ## Reproducing the Solution
-You can train all models and run inference on the test data by running the following command.
+You can train all models and make predictions for the test data by running the following command.
 ```sh
 . ./bin/run.sh
 ```